wso2/docs-mi/en/docs/reference/mediators/cache-mediator.md

 </tr>
 <tr class="odd">
 <td><strong>If the <code>onCacheHit</code> sequence is not configured</strong></td>
-<td>The cached response is sent back to the client and the message is not passed on.</td>
+<td>The cached response is returned to the client and the message is not passed on.</td>
 <td>The message is passed on to the subsequent mediators.</td>
 </tr>
 </tbody>